-multiVIEW was retained to carry out Borehole Electromagnetic Induction Logging for a Regional Landfill.
+multiVIEW was retained to carry out Borehole Electromagnetic Induction Logging and Conductivity Monitoring for a Regional Landfill.
 The primary objective of the survey was to measure electromagnetic responses in a series of monitoring wells located within the landfill property and adjacent properties, as part of an environmental monitoring program.
 Data acquired in 2011 and 2015 were compared to data acquired in 2017 to identify areas that may have been impacted by the operations of a waste disposal facility.

 The project consisted of measuring the conductivity of the soil in newly installed monitoring wells using borehole electromagnetic logging.
 A base map depicting the position of the wells was provided by the client and data acquisition was performed using a Geonics EM39 Borehole Conductivity Logger and Probe.
 Data was acquired at a station spacing of 20 centimeters from ground level to the full depth of each monitoring well.